ronanhart/homerangeALFs/README.md

 This repository contains the reproducible code for performing the analysis for the manuscript "The impacts of anthropogenic linear features on the space-use patterns of two sympatric ungulates"

 # README for Dryad
+(This part of the README is temporary until the data set on Dryad is public)

 ## Home range data for "The impacts of anthropogenic linear features on the space-use patterns of two sympatric ungulates"